What does new research into the genetics of the age of menopause reveal? How does this translate to female health in practical terms?

 This means that, whatever your genetic endowment, making good choices around lifestyle factors of nutrition, exercise and sleep, while avoiding negative choices like smoking, certainly helps hormone networks and therefore impacts gene expression.

 Ideally a measure of dynamic hormone function would be more informative about transition to menopause.
-Such an approach is now possible, by combining medical and mathematical expertise through artificial intelligence techniques.
-Quantifying ovarian responsiveness with a scoring system of female hormone network function gives a real time watching brief on female health.
+Such an approach is now possible, by combining medical and mathematical expertise through artificial intelligence techniques, giving a real time watching brief on female health.
 Monitoring over time can track any decline suggesting transition to menopause.

 What can we conclude about age of menopause?